-If you wish to report prostitution related litter or issues with prostituted women, pimps & punters please use our report form on the Contact page.
+If you wish to report prostitution related litter or issues with prostituted women, pimps & punters please use the Contact page.

 “…human trafficking and its related systems of exploitation, such as prostitution … and forced labour, are crimes against humanity, as they violate the dignity and the integrity of the human person.
 These crimes must be recognized and penalized as such to be definitely, and as soon as possible, eradicated from the face of the Earth.”

 Pope Francis speaking to the United Nations, 2015

 “It’s all about the money.
 Human trafficking is insanely profitable.
 If you really think about it, you can sell a kilo of heroin once; you can sell a 13-year-old girl 20 times a night, 365 days a year.”

 “I want all people who claim they care for the prostituted to study, listen and understand our trauma.
 There can be no lasting change or route to justice if our trauma is made invisible.

 Our trauma was made to grow by the turning away of those who could have helped us.

 Our trauma was encouraged to hide by the language of “sex work” and the constant message that we were weak if we even for a moment thought we did not like being prostituted.

 The trauma of the prostituted is the loudest silent scream that I know of.
 It is a scream that the world has ignored for over 3000 years.
 A scream that rains blood on every continent.”